Damian-Curran/MNIST-Tensorflow-with-Flask/README.md

 Make sure Python is in your enviroment variables path.
 To check if Python installed properly, open your cmd and type "Python".

-You should then install the Tensorflow library, this is done by opening your cmd and typing "pip3 install --upgrade tensorflow" for the CPU-only version and "pip3 install --upgrade tensorflow-gpu" for the GPU version.
+You should then install the Tensorflow library, this is done by opening your cmd and typing "pip install --upgrade tensorflow" for the CPU-only version and "pip install --upgrade tensorflow-gpu" for the GPU version.

 You will need the numpy library too, to do so, open your cmd and enter "pip install numpy"

-If you want to run the Jupyter Notebook by its self you'll also have to install it using: pip3 install jupyter
+If you want to run the Jupyter Notebook by its self you'll also have to install it using: pip install jupyter

 Installing FLask: pip install Flask

-Installing PIL: sudo pip install pillow
+Installing PIL: pip install pillow

 ## Using this repository